-Boil your Potatoes, peel them, and put them into a Sauce-pan, math them well: To two Pounds of Potatoes put a Pint of Milk, a little Salt, stir them well together, take care they don’t stick to the Bottom, then take a quarter of a Pound of Butter, stir in and serve it up.
+Boil your Potatoes, peel them, and put them into a Sauce-pan, mash them well: To two Pounds of Potatoes put a Pint of Milk, a little Salt, stir them well together, take care they don’t stick to the Bottom, then take a quarter of a Pound of Butter, stir in and serve it up.

 These dairy free mashed potatoes are full of flavor but they still let the main dish shine.
-Since the garlic is boiled it has a subtle flavor that really enhances the side dish.
+Since the garlic is boiled, it has a subtle flavor that really enhances the side dish.

 About Dairy Free Mashed Potatoes

 While mashed potatoes don’t have to contain dairy, they almost always do.

 Most mashed potato recipes include milk, buttermilk, cream, butter, sour cream, and/or cheese.